 Q 9: Who can buy a plan through the [insert name of state exchange]?

 In [insert name of state], any individual or family who wants may buy coverage through the [insert name of state exchange].
 The only people who can’t are those who are not lawfully present in the U.S. (see Questions 119-120), incarcerated individuals (other than pending disposition of charges) (see Question 121), and generally, people on Medicare (see Question 94).
+While most individuals and families can buy coverage through the Exchange, eligibility for tax credits and subsidies is dependent upon access to other coverage, e.g., Medicaid/Medicare eligibility, affordable employer-sponsored coverage (see Question 83).

-Small employers (employers with fewer than [XX] employees) may buy health insurance for their employees through the [insert name of state SHOP exchange](For more information about the [insert name of state SHOP exchange], see Questions 40-44, 46-50, and 69-72).
+Small employers (employers with fewer than [XX] employees) may buy health insurance for their employees through the [insert name of state SHOP exchange].
+If a state SHOP exchange has not been established in a state, Healthcare.gov generally directs small employers to contact brokers or insurance companies directly.
+(For more information about the [insert name of state SHOP exchange], see Questions 40-44, 46-50, and 69-72).

 Drafting note: States should insert the appropriate number in place of XX above, taking into account the specific rules for SHOP participation.